MEDomics-UdeS/HAIM/README.md

 More statistics and metrics are reported from each of the 12 experiments above and can be found in the ``experiments`` directory, each experiment directory is named after the task on which the prediction model was evaluated.

 ## 4. Prediction of one single task using all sources combinations
-We tried to reproduce the HAIM experiment and use all the 1023 possible sources combinations to predict the presence or absence of a fracture in a patient and select the one resulting in the best ``AUC``.
+We tried to reproduce the HAIM experiment and used all the 1023 possible sources combinations to predict the presence or absence of a fracture in a patient and select the one resulting in the best ``AUC``.

 Below the ``AUC`` values reported from our experiments compared to the one reported in the HAIM paper.
  AUC from our experiment | AUC from the paper |